Γ-Butyrolactone: Recreational drug

-GBL is a prodrug of GHB and its recreational use comes entirely as a result of this.
-GBL overdose can cause irrational behaviour, severe sickness, coma and death.
+GBL is a prodrug of GHB (naturally produced) and its recreational use comes entirely as a result of this.
+GBL overdose can cause irrational behavior, severe sickness, coma and death.

 To bypass GHB restriction laws, home synthesis kits were introduced to transform GBL and/or 1,4-B into GHB.

-GBL has a distinctive taste and odour, described as being comparable to stale water, synthetic melon aroma or burnt plastic.
+GBL has a distinctive taste and odor, described as being comparable to stale water, synthetic melon aroma or burnt plastic.
 This differs significantly from GHB, which is described as having a decidedly "salty" taste.

 Due to the fact that those with limited chemistry knowledge can make GBL with easy-to-get precursors, it has become quite popular among young people in French nightclubs.
+Like its metabolite GHB, it can also be used as a date-rape drug.

 Dangers

 If taken undiluted by mouth, GBL can cause esophageal and gastro-intestinal irritation.
 It is possible for oral ingestion of GBL to cause nausea and other similar problems, possibly more so than with GHB.

-GHB has biphasic effects, an euphoric effect at low doses (the reason for the term liquid ecstasy), and a sedative effect at higher doses.
+GHB has biphasic effects, a euphoric effect at low doses (the reason for the term liquid ecstasy), and a sedative effect at higher doses.
 As a result of this sedation it can cause unconsciousness.
 When combined with alcohol the increased sedation and risk of vomiting results in a high risk of fatality.
-Many harm reduction organisations suggest never mixing the two drugs as a result.
+As a result, many harm reduction organizations suggest never mixing the two drugs.

-There have been news reports of several deaths associated with GBL, usually in combination with alcohol or other depressants.
+There have been several news reports of deaths associated with GBL, usually in combination with alcohol or other depressants.

-Gamma-Butyrolactone is often referred to be used as a date rape drug.